-With thousands of runners taking part each year, this headline race is Manchester's original and greatest running event - here's why you should be there in 2023!
+With thousands of runners taking part each year, this headline race is Manchester's original and greatest running event - here's why you should be there this year!

 The Great Manchester Run is one of the North West's biggest running events and attracts over 20,000 runners to the city each year for its half marathon, 10K run and two kids' races.
 What you might not know, though, is this same 10K run is regarded as the biggest 6.2-mile race in Europe.

 With all due respect to the Great Manchester Run, that caught us by surprise.
 There are some major 10K runs around, like the ASICS London 10K, Scottish 10K and Cancer Research UK London Winter Run, and that's only mentioning races in the UK!

 So the big question is this:

 What makes the Great Manchester Run the biggest 10K in Europe?
 With entries and charity places still available for the 2024 edition, we wanted to take a deep dive into this hugely popular run.

 While the 10K race is clearly a fan favourite, there's much more to get excited about at the Great Manchester Run, both for runners and for supporters!